PyxelM/alucinara/content/lore/2nd-realm/sarvara/sarvaran-history.md

 In this period the nation of [Coroth](lore/coroth.md) gained greater importance, supporting the remnants of Sarvara out of a sense of sisterhood.
 The two formed a political, military, and trade relationship.

 Eventually, the 2nd dynasty culminated in the last battle of the Fennellic wars between Sarvara and Aqhor.
 The battle ended with the death of the last high matriarch of the 2nd dynasty, High Matriarch Saffron II.
-From here, the great Corothic general known as Elephant I was elected High Patriarch (the first Patriarch in Sarvarn history) by the Sarvaran nobles, spelling the beginning of the the 1st Stonechild Dynasty.
+From here, the great Corothic general known as Elephant I was elected High Patriarch (the first Patriarch in Sarvarn history) by the Sarvaran nobles, spelling the beginning of the the Empire of the Petrified Child and the 1st Stonechild Dynasty.

-Elephant I went on to found the Empire of the Petrified Child, regaining the glory and achievements of Sarvara.
-Furthermore, this coincided with the end of the Bronze age, as it was with the empire's rise that iron tools began to be created and used.
+## The Iron Age
+The iron age began as minikin began to collect iron in mines and use it in tools.
+It was Coroth that had begun learning how to smelt the metal down, and they brought this knowledge with them as they entered the Sarvaran River Basin and grew in power under the banner of the Empire of the Petrified Child
+### The Founding of the Empire of the Petrified Child
+The Empire of the Petrified Child was founded by High Patriarch Elephant I, and was headquartered in the northern settlement of Nayura.
 ## Further Reading
 - [The History of the Empire of the Petrified Child](lore/the-empire-of-the-petrified-child/stonechild-history.md)